atiarmridul/Chaldal-Android-Automation/Readme.md

 # Chaldal Android Mobile Application Automation

-This a Chaldal app user flow checking test case execution.
-Here we open the app, search a product, add the product into the cart, set quantity to three, return to search page.
-Then we go to cart page, set the previously added product quantity to zero and verify the cart is empty with the empty cart message.
-Then we close the app gracelully.
+This is a Chaldal app user flow-checking test case execution.
+Here, we open the app, search for a product, add the product to the cart, set the quantity to three, and return to the search page.
+Then, we go to the cart page, set the previously added product quantity to zero, and verify that the cart is empty with the empty cart message.
+Then, we close the app gracefully.

-- We used WebdriverIO as local runner, Mocha as test runner and Appium as a service.
-Also Node.js with WebdriverIO is used to allows for efficient, scalable, and maintainable test automation.
+I used WebdriverIO as a local runner, Mocha as a test runner, and Appium as a service.
+Node.js with WebdriverIO allows for efficient, scalable, and maintainable test automation.

 ## Features

 - Auto Grant Permission.
 - So to search page.
-- Search a product.
+- Search for a product.
-- Select a product from search result and go to details page.
+- Select a product from the search result and go to the details page.
-- Add the product to cart with quantity 3
+- Add the product to the cart with quantity 3
-- Return to Search page and go to cart page.
+- Return to the Search page and go to the Cart page.
 - Reduce the product quantity from 3 to 0.
 - Verify the empty card page message.
 - Close the app.